facebook/react-native-website/docs/performance.md

 ### UI frame rate (main thread)

-Many people have noticed that performance of `NavigatorIOS` is better out of the box than `Navigator`.
-The reason for this is that the animations for the transitions are done entirely on the main thread, and so they are not interrupted by frame drops on the JavaScript thread.

-Similarly, you can happily scroll up and down through a `ScrollView` when the JavaScript thread is locked up because the `ScrollView` lives on the main thread.
+You can happily scroll up and down through a `ScrollView` when the JavaScript thread is locked up because the `ScrollView` lives on the main thread.
 The scroll events are dispatched to the JS thread, but their receipt is not necessary for the scroll to occur.

 ## Common sources of performance problems